 Semester or Academic Year Programs

-Jerusalem, Israel (45 courses taught in English at Rothberg International School and specialized programs: Hebrew Immersion Program; Arabic Immersion Program; Art Jerusalem; Dance Jerusalem; Jerusalem Sounds, Judaism and Christianity in Late Antiquity, and Jewish Experiential Education Program).
+- Jerusalem-HebrewU, Israel* (45 courses taught in English at Rothberg International School and specialized programs: Arabic Immersion Program; Art Jerusalem; Dance Jerusalem; and Jerusalem Sounds).

-Cape Town, South Africa (Kaplan Center for Jewish Studies offers a number of Hebrew and Jewish Studies courses.)
+- Cape Town-CIEE, South Africa** (Kaplan Center for Jewish Studies offers a number of Hebrew and Jewish Studies courses.)